Ileha/WebServer/README.md

 * stop - stop host
 * status - display run/stop state of host

-Web-server send command to host by order loadexplug -> loadintplug -> start on default
+Web-server sends command to host in order loadexplug -> loadintplug -> start on default

 It's necessary to implement abstract class Host.HttpHandler.IHttpHandler to add a new HTTP handler.
 This class will notify program with the needed HTTP version and method.
 Moreover, it contains the actual logic which is supposed to handle request headers and parameters.
 *code example for http handler*